cvbrandoe/ArabicLitTAL/README.md

 - The Paris Days (1931) by Zaki Mubarak
 - Memoirs of a Witness to the Century (1965) by Malek Bin Nabi

-These texts were annotated in spatial named entites (administrative places, buildings, natural places) by :
+These texts were annotated in spatial named entites: administrative places, buildings & natural places.

-Motasem ALRAHABI,
-Muhamed ALKHALIL,
-Joseph DICHY.

 Anotations are standoff at the phrase level, the format is Spacy's JSON (https://spacy.io/api/annotation).